 It's important to keep breastfeeding and move that milk in and out of the ducts.
 Continue expressing milk if it is too painful to feed from the breast.

 Tight bras and clothing put pressure on your breasts.
 Keep things light and loose.

 To keep milk from backing up, make sure your baby attaches correctly, and get all the milk out of each breast during every feeding.
+Or, make sure you are pumping to express the milk on a routine schedule.
 A lactation consultant can help if you need support.